You Voted Yes! Conexus, Cornerstone, and Synergy Credit Unions Are Merging!

 Governance and Leadership

 The new credit union will continue to be governed by a Board of Directors.
 The inaugural Board will include 12 Directors selected from the three existing credit union Boards based on experience, skills, competencies and diversity.
-It is recommended that the new Board will be comprised of six directors from Conexus and three each from Synergy and Cornerstone credit unions.
+The new Board will be comprised of:

 In consultation with all three Boards, it is recommended that the new CEO will be selected from the existing credit unions.

-This decision will be announced after a successful member vote and before we officially become one credit union on January 1, 2026.
+This decision will be announced before we officially become one credit union on January 1, 2026.

 Credit unions in Saskatchewan are required to have a registered office in Saskatchewan.
 The Board of the credit union may change the address of the registered office at any time.